Family Law

 Spousal or Partner Support

-There is no automatic entitlement to spousal/partner support when you get a divorce or separate from a partner.
-An agreement can either be made between the parties or a Court can decide if a party is entitled to support, and if so, how much support they are entitled to and for how long.
-There are many factors that must be addressed to establish entitlement to support and there are many objectives that affect the amount and duration of support.
-We can help you understand this very difficult area of law that has been established through legislative recognition and case law.
+There is no automatic entitlement to spousal/partner support when you get a divorce or separate from your partner.
+An agreement can either be made between the parties or a Court can decide if a party is entitled to support, if so, how much support they are entitled to and for how long.
+There are many factors that must be addressed to establish entitlement to support, and there are many objectives that affect the amount and duration of support.
+We can help you understand this difficult area of law that has been established through legislative recognition and case law.

 There are also Spousal Support Advisory Guidelines which help determine the amount and duration of spousal support.
 These guidelines act as a reference point to assist individuals in determining a range of appropriate support, but they are not mandatory calculations under the law.
 We strongly recommend that you receive legal advice before you agree to pay or receive any amount of support.